Andrew Jackson and the slave trade: Slave trading, 1800–1804

 John Hutchings was Andrew Jackson's nephew-by-marriage.
 Rachel Donelson's older sister Catherine married Thomas Hutchings; John Hutchings was their firstborn son.
-According to the editors of The Papers of Andrew Jackson, Hutchings was "Jackson's partner in the Lebanon, Gallatin, and Hunter's Hill stores."
-Later, the Jackson–Hutchings–Coffee triumvirate also opened a store at Muscle Shoals, Alabama.
+Hutchings was "Jackson's partner in the Lebanon, Gallatin, and Hunter's Hill stores."
 On Christmas 1801 Hutchings wrote Jackson with his own update on the sale items described by Claiborne, declaring, "I shall meet with no dificulty to sell the negres...you may rest asurd that money is my hole thought."
 On January 9, 1802, Claiborne wrote Jackson, "On our way from the Fort, Mr. Hutchins Sold two of his Horses, and a Negro Boy to advantage."
 The tandem vending of horse flesh and human flesh was common.
-As Bancroft explained in 1931, in many antebellum Southern marketplaces, "the same man dealt in horses, mules and slaves."
+As Bancroft explained in 1931, in many antebellum Southern marketplaces, "the same man dealt in horses, mules, and slaves."
 Similarly, Calvin Schermerhorn, writing about the ocean-going "coastwise" slave trade, stated, "On nearly all American coastal voyages on which slaves were transported in the 1810s and early 1820s, the accent fell on shipping nonhuman cargoes", meaning that the "main" cargo was coal or rum or cowhides or cotton or porcelain, but shippers moving goods between any two points where slavery was legal were as likely as not to have a few slaves aboard as well, bound for resale wherever inventory was low and prices were high.

 In 1803 Jackson took custody of an enslaved Black man named Bird; Jackson had served as guarantor for a $500 credit line extended to a free White man named Mark Mitchell; when Mitchell could not pay his debt, Jackson repossessed Bird to resell to raise some or all of the money owed.
 In 1804, as Jackson's Tennessee stores busily traded steel for bear skins, he wrote a long letter arguing with a trading partner about their arrangement:

 "...that Mr. H would carry on negroes to exchange for groceries, and wishing you to make a sale of them before he came if you could, that a fellow answering the description you wanted was bought, but I was fearfull he would not suit you as he had once left his master and so forth but as to stating that he had sufficient funds with him to pay all our debts cannot be correct..."